Invader alert! Help us stop the Spiny Waterflea!

 lush green landscape with trees and wetlands

-If that’s the case, the ecosystems that Algonquin visitors flock to will be forever changed and we’ll have failed at protecting these headwaters as was intended whenthe park was created.
+If that’s the case, the ecosystems that Algonquin Park visitors flock to will be forever changed and we’ll have failed at protecting these headwaters as was intended whenthe park was created.

 What you can do